-The Lochinvar Urban Release Area - Community Facilities and Open Space and Recreation Requirements October 2012, has been prepared by Maitland City Council to support and inform the preparation of a Development Contributions Plan for Lochinvar.
+The Farley Urban Release Area Section 94 Requirements 2014, was prepared by Maitland City Council to support and inform the preparation of a Development Contributions Plan for Farley as it relates to the provision of Recreation and Open Space facilities.
 Significant strategic planning work has gone into the formulation of this document which reflects anticipated demand and preferences while maintaining compatibility with current trends in open space planning.
 These findings have been translated into the recreation and open space work schedules attached to the Section 94 Plan.